neilrussell6/git-compose/README.md

 > Compose GIT branches and cascade merge updates

-Assumes your project is using the ``IIF™`` branching pattern:
+Assumes your project is using the ``IIP™`` branching pattern:

  - Isolation Branches
  - Integration Branches
- - Feature Branches
+ - Package Branches

 ### Isolation Branch